Download as PDF

 f.
 VAT number.

-5. The agreed payment terms shall never be final deadlines.
-If the User fails to meet his payment obligations (on time), the Supplier must give notice of default to him and grant reasonable time to meet these payment obligations at a later date.
+4. The agreed payment terms shall never be final deadlines.
+If the User fails to meet its payment obligations (on time), the Supplier must give notice of default to the User and grant the User a reasonable time to meet these payment obligations at a later date.

-6. In the event of User being liable to pay interest due to untimely performance of its payment obligations, this shall be equal to the refinancing interest rate of the European Central Bank (ECB).
+5. In the event of the User being liable to pay interest due to untimely performance of its payment obligations, this shall never be higher than the refinancing interest rate of the European Central Bank (ECB).

-7. Payments by the User shall always relate to the specific invoice stated and may never be attributed to any other claims that the Supplier has against the User, without the prior consent of the User.
+6. Payments by the User shall always relate to the specific invoice stated and may never be attributed to any other claim that the Supplier has against the User, without the prior consent of the User.

-8. The User may at all times set off the invoice amounts against claims that the User or any of its affiliates still has against the Supplier or shall have against the Supplier within the invoice term.
+7. The User may at all times set off the invoice amounts against claims that the User or any of its affiliates still has against the Supplier or any of Supplier’s affiliates or shall have against the Supplier or any of Supplier’s affiliates within the invoice term.

-9. Payment by User does not imply acknowledgement by User that the items comply with the contract.
+8. Payment by the User does not imply acknowledgement by the User that the Items comply with the Agreement.

 2. This means, among other things, that the Supplier may not:

-c. supply to third parties, copy, change reproduce, etc. any items or parts supplied by the User;
+c. supply to third parties, copy, change reproduce, etc. Items or parts supplied by the User;

 without the prior written permission of the User.

-3. Unless parties agree otherwise in writing, the User shall be granted a right of use by the Supplier for the delivered items free of charge in the form of a worldwide non-exclusive license.
+3. Unless Parties agree otherwise in writing, the User shall be granted a perpetual right of use by the Supplier for the delivered Items free of charge in the form of a worldwide, non-exclusive and transferable license.

 a. is declared bankrupt or files for bankruptcy;